Treatment with medication

 Where medication treatment is offered on campus

-Health Services provides general medical clinic services to students at the University of Minnesota, Morris.
-Health Services is an option if a student is experiencing their first bout of anxiety, depression or sleep disturbance, are already responding well to a medication and requires refills, or desires to resume a previously effective medication.
-Health Services will be able to refer students to community resources for more complex mental health needs.
+Health Service provides general medical clinic services to students at the University of Minnesota Morris.
+Health Service is an option if a student is experiencing their first bout of anxiety, depression or sleep disturbance, are already responding well to a medication and requires refills, or desires to resume a previously effective medication.
+Health Service will be able to refer students to community resources for more complex mental health needs.
 Gay Hall, Lower Level, East Entrance.
 320-589-6070

 Where medication treatment is offered in the community

 Stevens Community Medical Center (SCMC) is a fully-integrated health care delivery system.
-The Life Center at SCMC provides a wide range of mental health services, including psychatric assessment and medication management.
-320-589-1313
+Behavioral Medicine at SCMC provides a wide range of mental health services, including psychiatric assessment and medication management.
+320-589-1313.

 The links below connect to information about specific medications, including medication handouts as well as to information available on drug manufacturer’s websites (when available).
 Manufacturer information is provided as a courtesy and should not be interpreted as an endorsement of, or advertising for, a specific product.